rubenrzprz/backend-portfolio/docs/sql.md

 ## Useful one-liners (still use container env)

-If you prefer not to enter an interactive shell, you can run a one-liner that **starts a shell inside the container** (so env vars resolve there) and then calls `psql`:
+If you prefer not to enter an interactive shell, run a one-liner that starts a shell **inside** the container and then calls `psql`:

 List tables: